 California Public Employees Retirement System (CalPERS) runs the largest defined benefit retirement plan, and recently voted to increase risk in order to hopefully keep up with projected returns going forward.
 They are adding leverage to the portfolio that a couple million people are counting on as their “safe” money.

 What if you also don’t get tailwinds from the Stock Market for a while?
 This is a combination that “safe” withdrawal rates have never factored in, over an extended period.

-The notion that stocks prices always go up over the long-term is great marketing for asset managers, but it is not accurate math.
+The notion that stock prices always go up over the long-term is great marketing for asset managers, but it is not accurate math.

 A Stock Market that goes nowhere happens more often than most bulls or bears would lead you to believe.
 Here is a recent one I remember well, beginning on my wedding day.
 Thankfully, my wife did not need to withdraw over the next decade plus.